Our Critical Habitat Restorations

 2020-2021: Beneficial insect research conducted by U of M Entomology.
 Corn crops harvested and disc’d.

-2021: Oats cover crop seeded spring on 12-acre ag conversion.
-Sunflower smother crop seeded and harvested on 12-acre conversion.
+2021: Oats cover crop seeded spring on 18-acre ag conversion.
+Sunflower smother crop seeded and harvested.

-2022: Drill seeding May 17 of 12-acre conversion with native prairie seed mix.
+2022: Drill seeding May 17 of 18-acre conversion and adjacent 20 acre savanna with native prairie seed mix.

 2023: May 14 Hand overseeding of south 6 acres in conversion and weeding of canada thistle.